ngxs/store/docs/plugins/logger.md

 A simple console log plugin to log actions as they are processed.

 ## Install
-Devtools is a separate install from NPM, run the following to install it:
+Logger is a separate install from NPM, run the following to install it:

 ```bash
 npm i @ngxs/logger-plugin --S